meng-ucalgary/seng-637-assignment-2/Assignment2-ReportTemplate.md

 ## Division of team work

-Each of the four tester will complete at least 1 unit testing of the `Range` class and 1 unit testing using `jMock` from the `DataUtilities` class.
-Group peer review will be done after the individual testings to ensure that the quality of work abides to the scope of the test plan.
+Each of the four testers will complete unit tests for at least 1 method of the `Range` class and unit tests for at least 1 method of the `DataUtilities` class using `jMock`.
+Group peer review will be done after the individual testing to ensure that the quality of work abides to the scope of the test plan.
 Below table summarizes the distribution of development of test cases.

 | API method                                                 | Tester                   |
 | ---------------------------------------------------------- | ------------------------ |